cbuchart/cbuchart.github.io/index.md

 ### 🔬Interests

 - Algorithms performance and parallelization.
+- Human-computer interfaces, user experience, interactive design and natural interfaces.
 - Computer graphics: surface reconstruction, volumetric visualization, virtual reality, CAD, computational geometry.
-- Human-computer interfaces, user experience, interactive design and natural interfaces.

 ## 🖥Projects

-At Avid I participate in the development of [Pro Tools](https://www.avid.com/pro-tools), collaborating in diverse areas of the project such as new edition features, user interface and optimization.
+At Avid I participate in the development of [Pro Tools](https://www.avid.com/pro-tools), collaborating in diverse areas of the project such as new edition features, expanding our UI framework, code optimization for large sessions and the development of internal tools for code quality and testing.

-In my previous position in the Embedded Team at Wallbox Chargers, I focused in the development of the services running in the chargers.
+In my previous position in the Embedded Team at Wallbox Chargers, I focused in the development of the services running in the chargers, as well as in the refactoring and migration of legacy components into a micro-services architecture.
 Additionally, I collaborated with the DevOps and QA Teams in improvements on the GitLab pipeline and other automations.

 As part of the software engineering team at STT, my work was centered on the development of applications for motion capture, video processing and 3D scanning, as well as in the design of user interfaces for highly demanding desktop software and mobile applications.
 At CEIT I focused on the research and development of simulators, medical imaging software and training systems.

-### 📀Most recent projects
+### 📀Most Recent Projects

+_Projects under NDA are not listed here._

 - [Cycling 2DMA (previously BikeFit by STT Systems)](https://www.stt-systems.com/motion-analysis/2d-optical-motion-capture/cycling-2dma/) is a high speed 2D motion capture application for bike fitting, that provides a quick analysis of the rider’s position and dynamic measures.
 I'm the project manager as well as the developer of user interface (built on Qt), camera acquisition library (PointGrey and IDS), video management (including our own variation of M-JPEG), data analysis and measurement tools.
 [C++11, Qt5, Boost, PointGrey SDK, OpenCV, XML].
 STT, Spain.
 2016-now.
 - [iSen](https://www.stt-systems.com/motion-analysis/inertial-motion-capture/isen/).
 I've participated in the design and development of the capture workflow, several plug-ins for video-capture and motion analysis, and the sessions database of this motion analysis tool for STT's IMUs (Inertial Measurement Unit).
 [C++, Qt5, MFC, Boost, XML, OpenCV, internal libraries].
 STT, Spain.
 2014-now.